polyseam/site-cndi-dev/posts/gpu-enabled.md

 Kubernetes (K8s) has become the de facto operating system of the cloud, orchestrating software workloads across clusters of servers.
 Most GPU-accelerated workflows naturally end up being built on Kubernetes, but it has quite a steep learning curve.

 Today we'll talk about how to leverage best practices like GitOps in order to have a GPU-enabled Kubernetes cluster up and running in no time.
+Whether you want to deploy a large language model (LLM) for inference using [vllm](https://docs.vllm.ai/en/latest/), or you have your own plans for the hardware, this guide will help you get there.

 Every cloud service provider (eg. AWS, Azure, GCP) has their own Kubernetes offering and the first step is to choose which CSP you want to use.
 For this